 Life can get busy in high school.
 If you're struggling to carve out time to prep, meet with your high school guidance counselor, who can help you make an SAT study plan and stick to it.

 Frequently Asked Questions About When to Take the SAT

-Many experts recommend taking the SAT in the fall or spring of your junior year and then again in the fall of your senior year.
+It's generally best to take the SAT in the fall or spring of your junior year and then again in the fall of your senior year.
 The specific month you choose depends on your outside commitments and how much time you want to prepare for the exam.
 For example, you might find that the May SAT test date doesn't work for you since you'll need that time to study for finals and AP exams.